Cons Lists and Folds in PHP

 ->toArray(); // ['*10*','*8*','*6*','*4*','*2*']

-In the example above we are creating a Cons list which represents the numbers from 1 to 10.
+In the example above, we are creating a Cons list which represents the numbers from 1 to 10.
 We then subsequently filter out any elements that are not even, apply some pretty printing to each of the resulting elements and then reverse this output.
-Finally, we convert the Cons representation into an array to be easily output.
+Finally, we convert the Cons representation into an array to facilitate easy output.

 $isFibonacci = function ($x) {